-Yes, anything is possible in the studio, but coming in to record your three song EP is the wrong time to make drastic changes to your soundscape.
-Play the song the way you practiced it, because adding a lot of new sounds inevitably changes the way you’ll be playing the song.
+Yes, anything is possible in the recording studio.
+However, coming in to record your three song EP is the wrong time to make drastic changes to your soundscape.
+Play the song the way you practiced it.
+Adding a lot of new sounds inevitably changes the way you play the song.
 Of course this is a time to perfect your sound, but not to change it.

 Throwing this monkey wrench in is a quick way to irritate your band mates and slow down the whole process.
 If you really don’t like your current sound, and need the help of the engineer to achieve it, lay down a scratch track with the band and book a dubbing session specifically for putting together your sound.

-Friendly Reminder – Making mistakes over and over can be frustrating and very destructive to your moral.
-But just like anything, if it isn’t hard to accomplish, it probably isn’t that great.
+Friendly Reminder – Making mistakes over and over can be frustrating and destructive to your moral.
+With that being said, just like anything, if it isn’t hard to accomplish, it probably isn’t that great.